Instabilities of the Fractionalized Dirac Semimetal in the Kitaev-Kondo Model: Effective Low-Energy Theory

 \section{Effective Low-Energy Theory}

-To derive an effective low-energy field theory, we integrate out the gapped vison modes $\bm{\xi}^\gamma$.
-This gives rise to interactions $\sim J_K^2$ between the conduction electrons, as well as an interaction between the gapless Majorana fermions and the conduction electrons.
+To derive an effective low-energy field theory, we use second order perturbation theory to obtain the effective interactions $\sim J_K^2$ between conduction electrons, as well as an interaction between the gapless Majorana fermions and the conduction electrons.

 Using that the fermion Green functions are given by the following 2-by-2 matrices in sub-lattice space,

 and that the Majorana fermion Green functions satisfy $G^\eta_{s,s'}(k) = -G^\eta_{s',s}(-k)$ and $G^{\xi_\gamma}_{s,s'}(k) = -G^{\xi_\gamma}_{s',s}(-k)$, we obtain an on-site Hubbard repulsion $U$ and a nearest-neighbor spin-spin interaction $J$ between conduction electrons,